 Military service members can apply for a paid caregiver under the Veteran Directed Care program which is available in the majority of states but not all.
 The requirements are much the same as Medicaid but V.A. medical centers determine eligibility.

 Self-directed care by a family member is also offered by some long-term insurance policies.
-Your loved one’s insurance company can provide specifics.
+Your insurance company can provide specifics.

 Benefits.gov is a resource that can help families determine what government programs and services their loved ones are eligible to receive.
 As the official benefits website of the U.S. government, it serves as a central access point for local, state, and federal programs across 17 different federal agencies.